AndPan96/robust-decision-systems-under-messy-tabular-data/README.md

 - Retrain all models in MODEL_REGISTRY on fresher data
 - Keep the system in an idle state, pausing inference, and send a notification email

-In order to succeed, a model needs to score above a configurable DEPLOY_THRESHOLD, here set to 0.75 and suggested to be slightly higher than RETRAIN_THRESHOLD to prevent frequent retrainings. \
+In order to succeed, a model needs to score above a configurable DEPLOY_THRESHOLD, here set to 0.75 and suggested to be slightly higher than RETRAIN_THRESHOLD to prevent frequent retrainings.

+### Training Algorithm
 The training procedure, first gets all "dataset.csv" rows with "TARGET", then filtering the top TEST_WINDOW (here 50k) and the following top TRAIN_WINDOW (here 200k), both configurable. \
 To contain overfitting, training data get split in a configurable CV_FOLDS (here 3) number of folds, for a validation step. \
 Each training fold get furtherly split in DRO_GROUPS folds over time (here 3), so to perform Group DRO: at each step one batch per fold gets evaluated and the gradient becomes the softmax of all gradient the batch of each group gave. \
-Group DRO uses a loss that promotes a bounded loss across all groups, so here it promotes a representation that is robust over time. \
+Group DRO uses a loss that promotes a bounded loss across all groups, so here it promotes a representation that is robust over time.

+### Model Selection
 Each model gets then retrained over all training data and the one with higher Average Accuracy over CV folds gets selected. \
 Preprocessors get fit with each CV fold and overall data as well in the process. \
 When a model gets deployed, it gets saved and its monitoring reports folder gets created below "reports_mntr". \